Suboxone

 Assistance With Addiction Treatment

-There is currently a major push from doctors and medical staff to push for fewer restrictions in prescribing Suboxone to patients, especially in the current opioid crisis we are experiencing.
-With its notable efficacy and the promise it holds in helping to wean people off of opiates Suboxone has the potential to save countless lives if utilized properly.
+Currently, doctors and medical staff are trying to push for fewer restrictions in prescribing Suboxone to patients due to the current opioid crisis we are experiencing.
+With its notable efficacy and the promise it holds in helping to wean people off of opiates, Suboxone has the potential to save countless lives if utilized properly.

-To find a Suboxone clinic near you, visit the Substance Abuse and Mental Health Administration’s (SAMHSA) website.
+To find a Suboxone clinic near you and to learn how to get prescribed Suboxone, visit the Substance Abuse and Mental Health Administration’s (SAMHSA) website.
 Additionally, if you live in California, Michigan, or New Jersey, visit WorkIt Health for further resources and guidance for the treatment of opioid dependence or find a rehab center near you.

 Back to top